Nidhi-S12/IOT_MQTT/README.md

-# IoT Assignment 1: MQTT Sensor Publisher/Subscriber
+# IoT: MQTT Sensor Publisher/Subscriber

 This project implements an IoT system using MicroPython on an ESP32 (or similar microcontroller) that connects to a Wi-Fi network, subscribes to an MQTT topic, publishes temperature and humidity data from a DHT11 sensor, and logs received messages to a CSV file.